As a member-owned financial cooperative, we're in this together.

 As we have been throughout this public health emergency, we are open to serve members to the maximum capacity allowed by state mandate.
 Here are some things we're doing, and some reminders as we continue moving forward:

-- Beginning July 1, 2020, all members, vendors and volunteers will be required to wear face coverings inside all our locations in compliance with state mandates.
-If you don't have a mask, please obtain one at our entrances before entering.
+- Beginning July 1, 2020, all members, vendors and volunteers will be required to wear face coverings inside all our locations in compliance with state guidelines.
+If you don't have a face covering, please obtain one at our entrances before entering.

 - We’re installing plexiglass wherever needed in order to protect staff and members.